 University counselling services are seeing large increases in demand, which some are struggling to cope with, given their resources (Williams et al., 2015).
 Despite this, a third of students are still unaware of where to access support at their university and more than half of students who report having a mental health problem haven’t accessed any support at all (National Union of Students, 2015).

-If you would like to know more or are interested in being involved, please contact Ben Hickman, Research Director.
+If you would like to know more, please contact Ben Hickman, Research Director.